qemu-gazebo-sim/qemu-gazebo-sim.github.io/introduction/quem_somos.md

 <div style="display: flex; align-items: center;">
   <img src="/imgs/vanderson.jpg" alt="Vanderson's photo" style="width: 200px; margin-right: 20px;">
   <p>
     Vanderson is an Electrical Engineering student from São Bernardo do Campo with a deep curiosity about how things work.
 He enjoys exploring new ideas and is always eager to learn.
-Outside of academics, Vanderson is a fan of Lana Del Rey's music and finds comfort in the timeless humor of the sitcom Friends.
+Outside of academics, Vanderson is a fan of Miley Cyrus' music and finds comfort in the timeless humor of the sitcom Friends.
 Known for his unique routines, he embraces his individuality while maintaining a passion for understanding the world around him.
   </p>
 </div>